 Both Government-Sponsored Enterprises (GSEs) and corporations issue floaters as part of their overall funding strategy.

 An important determinant of a floater’s performance is the underlying benchmark or the reference rate, such as year over year change in the CPI (Consumer Price Index).
 An example of this coupon structure might read: Monthly reset, % change in CPI + 150bp.
-Other floating rate securities are based on the 3-month London Interbank Offer Rate (3-month LIBOR), which currently stands at 0.57%.
+Other floating rate securities are based on the 3-month London Interbank Offer Rate (3-month LIBOR), which yielded approximately 2.55% as of May 6, 2019.
 An example spread for this type of security might read: Quarterly Reset, 3-month LIBOR +100bp.
 Reference rates typically used as benchmarks include U.S. Treasury Bills (T-bills), the London Interbank Offered Rate (LIBOR), the Prime Rate, another short-term interest rate or CPI (Consumer Price Index).
 Once the benchmark is chosen, the issuer will establish an additional “spread” that it is willing to pay in excess of the reference rate.
 This spread is generally expressed in basis points and is added to the reference rate to determine the overall coupon.
 For example, a floater may be issued with a spread of 40 basis points above the three-month T-bill rate.
 If the T-bill rate is 2.00% on the day the floater is issued, its initial coupon will be 2.40% (2.00% + 0.40% = 2.40%).
 The spread for any particular floater will be based on a variety of factors including the credit quality of the issuer and the time to maturity.
 It is important to note that since short-term rates are usually lower than long-term rates, the initial coupon of a floater is typically lower than that of a fixed-rate note of the same maturity.

 Another commonly used index is the 3-month London Interbank Offer Rate (3-month LIBOR).
 An example spread for this type of security might read: Quarterly Reset, 3-month LIBOR +100bp.
 As of July 27, 2017, the Financial Conduct Authority (FCA) announced that it will no longer persuade or compel banks to submit rates for the calculation of LIBOR rates after 2021.
 A change in the reference rate may have a material impact on the value of any securities based on or linked to a LIBOR benchmark.

 Another important component of a floater’s structure is the reset frequency – how often the interest rate is adjusted to reflect the current reference rate.
 A floater’s coupon can reset as often as daily or as infrequently as once per year.
 It is quite common for the coupon to reset each time an interest payment is made, and then remain constant until the next coupon payment date.
 If the floater resets more frequently than interest is paid, the coupon payment will generally reflect the average of each reset since the previous interest payment.
 For example, a monthly reset/quarterly pay floater’s interest payment would reflect the average of the three monthly resets that occurred in the previous quarter.